 Finally, when you’re actually in a photo the editing controls are pretty sweet.
 They got an upgrade.
 They’re much more extensive and smartly laid out and fluid.
 You can do auto adjustment if you want or really dig deep down into manual corrections with contrast, color sharpening, noise reduction and there’s also red-eye correction built-in and yet can still mess with the same filters as before.

 The best part to me anyway is that this also applies to videos.
 So you can mess with the same edits to color, contrast, sharpness even noise reduction for videos which is really amazing.

-Moreover, you can now also rotate a video which you literally could not do in iOS 12 Photos app along with flipping and there is tilting and warping and perspective changes for every single clip.
+Moreover, you can now also rotate a video that you literally could not do in the iOS 12 Photos app along with flipping and there is tilting and warping and perspective changes for every single clip.
 You can even change the aspect ratio, so there’s a lot going on.